Search syntax: single queries

 Matches for lead and contact names are given higher priority.
 Leads named john or have contacts named john will be ranked higher in the search results than lead that have john in a call note.

 This will also do a prefix search.
 Leads containing words that start with john will also be matched.
 Leads that have contacts named Johnson or Johnathan will also match the query.

 You can also do a full text search with multiple keywords:

 This will find any leads that contain both the word john and the word doe (or words that start with john and doe).
 The two words can appear in any order-- or be in two completely different fields.

-If you only want to see leads with words in a given order, add in quotes to create a phrase match:
+If you only want to see leads with words in a given order, add in double quotes to create a phrase match: